 Devon - Probate Records

-Index to transcriptions and summaries of Wills and Admons held within GENUKI/Devon.
+Index to those actual will transcriptions and summaries of Wills and Admons that are held within GENUKI/Devon.

 Listings of Heirs, Next of Kin & Legatees (1845-1846) from Trewman's Exter Flying Post, provided by Lindsey Withers.